What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

 Businesses are starting to deliver taiyaki.
-You can order taiyaki in New York and have it delivered hot and fresh in minutes!
+You can order it in New York and have it delivered hot and fresh in minutes!

 Have you heard of Magikarp taiyaki?

-Ok, here is an interesting new trend sweeping Japan: the Magikarp taiyaki!
+Ok, here’s an interesting new trend sweeping Japan: the Magikarp taiyaki!

 If you have no idea what Magikarp is, let me explain.
-It is a Pokémon figure/species – a fish called Magikarp.
+It’s a Pokémon, a fish called Magikarp.

-It resembles a koi fish.
-It has a red and golden colored body.
-Pokémon is a popular Japanese show and game, and it is also popular all over the globe.
+It resembles a koi fish, with a blue and white-colored body (red and golden-colored for the shiny version).
+Pokémon is a popular Japanese show and game, and it’s also popular all over the globe.

 Once the game Pokémon Go was released, everything Pokémon-related became extremely popular once again.

-Even taiyaki makers took note and started selling the Magikarp Pokémon taiyaki.
+Even taiyaki makers took note and started selling Magikarp Pokémon taiyaki.